nwcourses/nwcourses.github.io/COM623/week_10/index.md

     }
 });
 ```
-The callback receives the original auth object and a `user` object representing the currently logged-in user.
+The callback receives the original `Auth` object and a `user` object representing the currently logged-in user.
 This will be null if the user is logged out.
 In this example, we include logic to show or hide the login and logout buttons appropriately.
 If the user has logged in we show the logout button and hide the loginbn button, while if they have logged out we do the reverse.

 ### Detecting if a user is logged in at any time

 We may wish to detect, at any time (not just when the user logs in or logs out), whether the user is currently logged in.
-We can use the `currentUser` property of the auth object to do this.
+We can use the `currentUser` property of the `Auth` object (type `User`) to do this.
 It will be null if the user is not logged in.
 For example:

 ```javascript
 document.getElementById('btnAccessProtectedResource').addEventListener("click", e => {